dlangis/TDECat/README.md

 This section is split into 3 subsections: Optical and Infrared, UVOT and X-ray.
-i) In the Optical and Infrared subsection we include all the publicly available photometry, collected mainly using the Black Hole Target Observation Manager (BHTom; https://bh-tom2.astrolabs.pl). ii) In the UVOT subsection we present the data collected through the Swift Ultraviolet and Optical Telescope (UVOT) (Roming et al. 2005). iii) In the X-ray subsection we present the available data for our main catalogue sample in the archives of Swift, Chandra and XMM-Newton missions.
+i) In the Optical and Infrared subsection we include all the publicly available photometry, collected mainly using the Black Hole Target Observation Manager (BHTom; https://bh-tom2.astrolabs.pl). ii) In the UVOT subsection we present the data collected through the Swift Ultraviolet and Optical Telescope (UVOT; Roming et al. 2005). iii) In the X-ray subsection we present the available data for our main catalogue sample in the archives of Swift, Chandra and XMM-Newton missions.
 In addition, we looked for X-ray counterparts to TDE sources in the 13th data release of the fourth XMM-Newton serendipitous source catalogue (4XMM-DR13, Webb et al. 2020) and eROSITA main catalogue (eRASS1, Merloni et al. 2024).
 More information about the data reduction process can be found in Appendix B of Langis et al. 2025.

 For more details, please read Sect.
 3 of Langis et al. 2025.